HFUTLTT/meg_mp/README.md

    Subhash Chandran KS, Chandra Sekhar Seelamantula,  and Supratim Ray.
 Duration analysis using matching pursuit algorithm
    reveals longer bouts of gamma rhythm.
 Journal of neurophysiology, 119(3):808–821, 2017. https://github.com/supratimray/GammaLengthProjectCodes
+3. Full-sized images for plots generated using the code.

-3. Fieldtrip toolbox for Matlab.
-Latest versions available at http://www.fieldtriptoolbox.org/.
-   Note: the fieldtrip.zip folder must be extracted to yield the folder "matlab -> fieldtrip".
+The Fieldtrip toolbox for Matlab must be added to the folder "matlab".
+The latest version may be downloaded at http://www.fieldtriptoolbox.org/.
+The downloaded zip folder should be extracted and renamed to yield the folder "matlab -> fieldtrip".
-4. Full-sized images for plots generated using the code.